Legionnaires' Disease Attorney in Boston, MA

 As you struggle with your recovery, you might be wondering who’s to blame for your illness.
 Who’s responsible for your medical bills, lost wages, pain and suffering, and other aftereffects that go with a diagnosis of Legionnaires’ disease?

-The premises liability attorneys at the Law Offices of Jeffrey S. Glassman in Boston can help you obtain compensation for your Legionnaires’ disease injuries.
+The premises liability attorneys at Jeffrey Glassman Injury Lawyers in Boston can help you obtain compensation for your Legionnaires’ disease injuries.

 Our skilled and compassionate attorneys will conduct a thorough investigation of your Legionnaires’ disease claim.
 We will identify all parties who could be held liable for your injuries and will build a case showing that the negligent actions of those parties caused your disease.